amazon-science/nl2sql-omop-cdm/docs/source/data.creation.rst

 Dataset Size
 ============
-The dataset size used in the POC is shown below:
+The dataset size used in the project is shown below:

 .. list-table:: Dataset Size
    :widths: 50 50